Bretwalda: Bretwaldas

+The list is taken from Bede's list in his Ecclesiastical History of the English People, completed in 731, of seven kings who ruled over the southern kingdoms, with the addition of Ecgberht's name.

 Etymology

 The first syllable of the term bretwalda may be related to Briton or Britain.
-The second element is taken to mean 'ruler' or 'sovereign', though is more literally 'wielder'.
-Thus, this interpretation would mean 'sovereign of Britain' or 'wielder of Britain'.
-The word may be a compound containing the Old English adjective brytten (from the verb breotan meaning 'to break' or 'to disperse'), an element also found in the terms bryten rice ('kingdom'), bryten-grund ('the wide expanse of the earth') and bryten cyning ('king whose authority was widely extended').
-Though the origin is ambiguous, the draughtsman of the charter issued by Æthelstan used the term in a way that can only mean 'wide-ruler'.
+The second element is taken to mean 'ruler' or 'sovereign'.
+Thus, one interpretation might be 'sovereign of Britain'.
+Otherwise, the word may be a compound containing the Old English adjective brytten ('broad', from the verb breotan meaning 'to break' or 'to disperse'), an element also found in the terms bryten rice ('kingdom'), bryten-grund ('the wide expanse of the earth') and bryten cyning ('king whose authority was widely extended').

-The latter etymology was first suggested by John Mitchell Kemble who alluded that "of six manuscripts in which this passage occurs, one only reads Bretwalda: of the remaining five, four have Bryten-walda or -wealda, and one Breten-anweald, which is precisely synonymous with Brytenwealda"; that Æthelstan was called brytenwealda ealles ðyses ealondes, which Kemble translates as 'ruler of all these islands'; and that bryten- is a common prefix to words meaning 'wide or general dispersion' and that the similarity to the word bretwealh ('Briton') is "merely accidental".
+The latter etymology was first suggested by John Mitchell Kemble who alluded that "of six manuscripts in which this passage occurs, one only reads Bretwalda: of the remaining five, four have Bryten-walda or -wealda, and one Breten-anweald, which Kemble translates as 'ruler of all these islands'; and that bryten- is a common prefix to words meaning 'wide or general dispersion' and that the similarity to the word bretwealh ('Briton') is "merely accidental".

 Contemporary use

-The first recorded use of the term Bretwalda comes from a West Saxon chronicle of the late 9th century that applied the term to Ecgberht, who ruled Wessex from 802 to 839.
-The chronicler also wrote down the names of seven kings that Bede listed in his Historia ecclesiastica gentis Anglorum in 731.
-All subsequent manuscripts of the Chronicle use the term Brytenwalda, which may have represented the original term or derived from a common error.

-There is no evidence that the term was a title that had any practical use, with implications of formal rights, powers and office, or even that it had any existence before the 9th-century.
-Bede wrote in Latin and never used the term and his list of kings holding imperium should be treated with caution, not least in that he overlooks kings such as Penda of Mercia, who clearly held some kind of dominance during his reign.
-Similarly, in his list of bretwaldas, the West Saxon chronicler ignored such Mercian kings as Offa.

-The use of the term Bretwalda was the attempt by a West Saxon chronicler to make some claim of West Saxon kings to the whole of Great Britain.
-The concept of the overlordship of the whole of Britain was at least recognised in the period, whatever was meant by the term.
-Quite possibly it was a survival of a Roman concept of "Britain": it is significant that, while the hyperbolic inscriptions on coins and titles in charters often included the title rex Britanniae, when England was unified the title used was rex Angulsaxonum, ('king of the Anglo-Saxons'.)
+The only contemporary use of the term Bretwalda is in manuscript A of the Anglo-Saxon Chronicle for 829.
+Manuscript A is a recension of the original "common stock" of the 890s, and in the view of the historian Sarah Foot Bretwalda is unlikely to have been the original spelling.
+Other manuscripts of the Chronicle used similar terms such as Brytenwuldu and Bretenanwealda in the entry for 829.
+The term is also used in some spurious documents.